 Build Trust In Your Brand

-One of the most sought after audiences are the millennial.
+One of the most sought-after audiences is the millennial.
 The 18-25-year-olds that, according to Newscred.com, will account for more than $1.4 trillion in spending power by 2020.
 They’ve grown up in the era of Facebook and Google and many have lost faith in the brands they used most of their lives.

 StockSnap / Pixabay